meakash03/AlzeihmersDiseasePrediction/README.md

 Alzeihmers disease prediction using pangenome graphs.
-A web applicatio is created using flask and vue.js
+A web application is created using flask and vue.js